Family Values (comics): Plot

 Dwight McCarthy is on a mission from Gail to dig up information about a recent mob hit at a small diner.
-After being hit on by a female cop, (who he manages to get rid of by pretending to be a bisexual masochist), he goes into a bar near where the hit happened and tries to charm one of the local drinkers there named Peggy.
+After being hit on by a female cop (whom he manages to get rid of by pretending to be a bisexual masochist), he goes into a bar near where the hit happened and tries to charm one of the local drinkers there named Peggy.

 Dwight also spots Fat Man and Little Boy, which makes his job easier later on.
 As Dwight keeps charming Peggy, she realizes he's not interested in any company that night and only looking for information behind the recent hit.
 She reveals that Bruno, the target, was killed by Vito, one of Don Magliozzi's nephews and hitmen.
 Don Magliozzi ordered the hit on Bruno, who murdered his beloved niece years before.
 This went against his family's treaty with mob boss Wallenquist, who had Bruno on his payroll.
 With that information, Dwight leaves the bar, to be confronted by Vito and some other Magliozzi hitmen, alerted by Fat Man and Little Boy.

 The thugs kidnap Dwight, but he is more interested in Vito's car, swearing that it will be his once he kills all of them.
 Uninterested, Vito brags about killing every living thing at the diner, including a stray dog.
 Dwight then tells Miho, who has been following them, to strike; she kills Spinelli.
 They park in a hilltop rest area, overlooking the Projects.
 There, Miho toys with one of the hitmen as Dwight tells Vito to kill the other hitman; Vito's own brother Luca.
 After Miho and Dwight are through, they head straight to Sacred Oaks to confront Don Magliozzi.

 As Miho massacres the guards, Dwight tells the Don he is going to die along with Vito, and reveals why: the accidental death of Carmen, one of the Old Town girls.
 Dwight tells them Vito shouldn't have shot at the stray dog, since the angles were in a straight line to a nearby phone booth where Carmen was calling for a ride.
 Carmen was killed by the gunfire.
 Carmen's lover, Daisy, arrives as Dwight walks away from the Don and his associates, and guns them down.
 Dwight remarks that the massacre will result in a mob war, but that neither he nor the girls of Old Town will have cause to worry about it.
 Finally, he takes possession of Vito's car and drives off into the night.